Turntable67/ha-async-tcp-proxy_swap_crc/README.md

 - Set the `server_host` and `server_port` to the address and port of the TCP server behind the proxy (e.g., Elfin EW11).
 - Configure the `client_timeout` and `server_timeout` settings as required.
 These settings control how the proxy handles simultaneous client connections and server response timeouts.
-- Enable the **DEBUG** log level for detailed packet communication and verification of byte-swapping.
+- Enable the **DEBUG** log level for detailed packet communication and verification of byte-swapping (this can be switched to INFO when finished testing).

 ### Example YAML Configuration for Home Assistant Modbus